 - The word DECOUPAGE appeared in the 20th century and comes from the French verb "decouper" - which means "to cut out".
 The technique spread very fast throughout Europe and especially throughout France and England.

-- What decoupage actually is ? -- It is the craft of decoration of any object with colored paper cutouts and glue combined with special paint effects.
+- What decoupage actually is? -- It is the craft of decoration of any object with coloured paper cutouts and glue combined with special paint effects.

 History of Decoupage

-Decoupage, is a technique widely used in Italy, Germany and in France.
+Decoupage is a technique widely used in Italy, Germany and France.
 It is acceptable and highly popular art technique across Europe.
 Some argue that the roots of this art come from Asia, but this claim hasn’t yet been proved.
-Generally the origin of decoupage is lost somewhere in the mists of time, since only few decorated objects were discovered with elements similar to those of decoupage.
+Generally, the origin of decoupage is lost somewhere in the mists of time, since only a few decorated objects were discovered with elements similar to those of decoupage.
 These objects were found inside of the tombs in cold Siberia and they are chronologically time-lined even before the birth of Jesus.
-But in Italy, between the 17th and 18th centuries the technique was reborn in the heart of Venice and was renamed as "Lacca Povera" or "Lacca Contraffatta".
-The Venetian artists began to use this craft, in order to mimic the oriental furnishings, using as main material images with depictions of China, such furniture were very fashionable and highly expensive during the century.
+But in Italy, between the 17th and 18th centuries, the technique was reborn in the heart of Venice and was renamed as "Lacca Povera" or "Lacca Contraffatta".
+The Venetian artists began to use this craft, in order to mimic the oriental furnishings, using as main material images with depictions of China, such furniture was very fashionable and highly expensive during the century.